ausseabed/ausseabed-k8s-infra/README.md

 # AusSeabed Survey Request and Planning Tool - Elastic Kubernetes Service(EKS) Cluster Deployment

-This repo container the code and process to create a EKS cluster with the eksctl tool and configure access to it.
+This repo contains the config files and process to create a EKS cluster with the eksctl tool and configure access to it.

 # Licensing Terms